Should You Be Concerned About Heavy Metals in Your Protein?

 How Does Clean Lean Protein Compare?

 Heavy metals, including lead, are found in many natural foods including fruits and vegetables, grains, and nuts and seeds.
 They are also found in lesser amounts in meat, seafood, and dairy products.
-Because heavy metals are naturally occurring in soil, inevitably small amounts will be absorbed into many foods that we eat every day and Clean Lean Protein contains equivalent or smaller amounts of lead than many common foods (based on testing of a sample of Just Natural Clean Lean Protein).
+Because heavy metals are naturally occurring in soil, inevitably small amounts will be absorbed into many foods that we eat every day.

 The pea protein isolates used to create Clean Lean Protein comes from sustainably cultivated European golden peas grown in Northern France.
 They are grown in soils that do not have high natural contents of heavy metals.
 Nor is the environment (air, water, soil) contaminated in any other way.
 The farmers are committed to sustainable production methods that minimize any use of pesticides or artificial fertilizers and from an environmental and water usage perspective, peas are among the most sustainable of crops.

-Nuzest regularly tests products for safety including heavy metal levels, allergens and contaminants and the exposure to any heavy metals from Clean Lean Protein is below the thresholds advised by the World Health Organization.
+Nuzest regularly tests products for safety including heavy metal levels, allergens and contaminants.

 *Based on Smooth Vanilla flavor, COA Dec.
 2020

-The levels of exposure to various chemicals as defined by Proposition 65 are far more restrictive than those suggested by other health organizations, including those of the World Health Organization.
-Despite this, habitual, usual intakes (e.g. one serve per day, every day) of Clean Lean Protein would not exceed the ‘safe harbor’ level for these chemicals.
-Clean Lean Protein is, therefore, not only safe for consumption but offers a convenient, digestible, high-quality protein that is also free-from the major allergens and practically free from anti-nutrients.
-In fact, the levels of heavy metals in pea proteins like Clean Lean Protein are consistent with or less than those found in many common foods including fruits, vegetables, and tubers.
+Clean Lean Protein offers a convenient, digestible, high-quality protein that is also free-from common allergens and practically free from anti-nutrients.
+The levels of heavy metals in pea proteins like Clean Lean Protein are consistent with or less than those found in many common foods including fruits, vegetables, and tubers.

 - Hunter P. A toxic brew we cannot live without.
 Micronutrients give insights into the interplay between geochemistry and evolutionary biology.
 EMBO Reports.
 2008;9(1):15-8.